WRIT 465 Guidelines and Rubrics for Instructors

 -- instructions (may be a group-produced manual)

 to present their final projects.
-Students should also
+They should also

 learn to interpret and design various types of graphics and

 Types of Oral Communication Assignments

 At least three

-graded oral presentations are required in WRIT 465, and you must provide
+graded oral presentations are required in WRIT 465 (most

 with detailed instruction on oral communication skills.

-reports, and group reports.
 A formal oral report on the major project is required.

 Students should gain experience preparing and using visual

 aids for these oral reports.

 provide written feedback to students about their oral

 Research and Documentation Skills

 should gain experience gathering information from library

 and secondary research.If your students need more advanced

 should learn an appropriate form of documentation.

 borrowed information, for students may not remember the MLA

 format used in WRIT 101 and CRTW, or you may want them to

 the college-wide policy on academic dishonesty.

 available in a number of campus computer labs.